Luming-L/NGG/L5_NGG.md

-for each k-mer, extract it from left and right to get two (k-1)-mers each unique (k-1)-mer is a node each k-mer is a directed edge walk through each directed edge only once deconvolute graph to derive assembly: Eulerian cycle problem **Error (Tips and bubbles) removal**
+for each k-mer, extract it from left and right to get two (k-1)-mers each unique (k-1)-mer is a node each k-mer is a directed edge walk through each directed edge only once (Eulerian cycle problem)

+deconvolute graph to derive assembly: Eulerian cycle problem **Error (Tips and bubbles) removal**
 **Velvet**: twin node block arcs